On-disk format and design#

 The KVS maintains the following invariants.

-• One Free Sector for GC: The KVS requires at least one free (erased) sector at all times to guarantee that garbage collection can always proceed.
+• One free sector for garbage collection: The KVS requires at least one free (erased) sector at all times to guarantee that garbage collection can always proceed.

-The Alignment and Padding fields work together to ensure that each entry is stored correctly on flash memory, which often has specific alignment requirements for writes.
+The Alignment and Padding fields work together to ensure that pw_kvs stores each entry correctly on flash memory, which often has specific alignment requirements for writes.

-The key design choice is that the required alignment is stored within each entry’s header.
-This 8-bit value isn’t the alignment itself, but an alignment_units value from which the byte alignment is calculated using the formula (alignment_units + 1) * 16.
+pw_kvs stores the required alignment within each entry’s header.
+This 8-bit value isn’t the alignment itself, but an alignment_units value used to calculate byte alignment with the formula (alignment_units + 1) * 16.
 Advantages of this approach:

 • Flexibility: It supports alignments from 16 bytes (for alignment_units = 0) to 4096 bytes (for alignment_units = 255), which is sufficient for most flash hardware.

-• Forward Compatibility: Because each entry is self-describing, a future firmware update can change the alignment used for new entries.
+• Forward compatibility: Because each entry is self-describing, a future firmware update can change the alignment for new entries.
 The new firmware can still correctly calculate the size of older entries.
-When an old entry is moved during garbage collection, it is rewritten with the new, larger alignment, upgrading the data in place over time.
+When moving an old entry during garbage collection, pw_kvs rewrites it with the new, larger alignment, upgrading the data in place over time.

-To identify the most recent version of a key, the KVS uses a 32-bit transaction ID that is incremented on every write.
+To identify the most recent version of a key, the KVS uses a 32-bit transaction ID incremented on every write.

 By design, the KVS does not handle the rollover of this transaction ID.
-This is a practical trade-off made based on the lifecycle of typical flash hardware.
+This is a practical trade-off based on the lifecycle of typical flash hardware.
 A 32-bit transaction ID provides approximately 4.3 billion unique IDs.
-In contrast, a standard NOR flash sector has a write/erase endurance of around 100,000 cycles.
+In contrast, a standard NOR flash sector has a write/erase endurance of around 100,000 cycles per sector.

-Because pw_kvs wear-levels by distributing writes across all available sectors, the physical flash memory is expected to wear out long before the transaction ID space is exhausted.
+Because pw_kvs distributes writes across all available sectors for wear-leveling, physical flash memory will likely wear out long before the transaction ID space is exhausted.
 For most embedded applications, this makes transaction ID rollover a theoretical concern rather than a practical one.